Test ID: AH50 Alternative Complement Pathway, Functional, Serum

 Submission Container/Tube: Plastic vial

-Specimen Volume: 1 mL
+Specimen Volume: 1 mL Serum

 Collection Instructions:

-1. Immediately after specimen collection, place the tube on wet ice.
+1. Immediately after specimen collection, place the tube on wet ice and allow specimen to clot.

-3. Freeze specimen within 30 minutes of centrifugation.
-Sample must be placed on dry ice if not frozen immediately.
+3. Within 30 minutes of centrifugation, freeze specimen.
+Specimen must be placed on dry ice if not frozen immediately.

-NOTE: If a refrigerated centrifuge is not available, it is acceptable to use a room temperature centrifuge, provided the specimen is kept on ice before centrifugation, and immediately afterward, the serum aliquoted and frozen.
+Note: If a refrigerated centrifuge is not available, it is acceptable to use a room temperature centrifuge, provided the specimen is kept on ice before centrifugation, and immediately afterward, the serum aliquoted and frozen.

 Specimen Minimum Volume